INR 287 International Law I

 Class Hours

-We will meet on Mondays at 14:40 in classroom DB07.
-If you are late for the class, you will need to wait for the break to enter the classroom.
+Section 1 meets on Wednesday at 13:40 in DZ14, while Section 2 meets on Thursday at 8:40 in DZ13.
+If you are late for the class, you will have to wait for the next hour.

 YouTube